Hum Kisise Kum Naheen: Plot

 The story begins with a wealthy man selling his entire estate in Africa, converting it to diamonds.
 He carries them in a belt and takes a flight to India.
 On the way, he suffers a fatal heart attack in the washroom, whilst in the throes of which, he requests a co-passenger to deliver the belt with diamonds to his son, Rajesh, who works in Ashoka Hotel, Delhi, as a singer-dancer-entertainer.
 The co-passenger happens to be a rich businessman named Kishorilal.

 A few years ago when motherless Kajal's father Kishorilal was in a deep financial crisis, Sanjay's father gave shelter to him, who has now become extremely rich.
 The promise of getting Sanjay and Kajal married is forgotten when Kishorilal insults them and forgets the promise that was made years previously.

 Almost immediately, Kishorilal is chased by goons who are after the diamonds.
 He escapes them temporarily and flies to Delhi, but finds them waiting for him as he exits the airport.
 Running from them, he enters a cycle shed (a parking place for bicycles), stashes the belt in the toolbox of a bicycle, and hides out of sight.
 The bicycle belongs to Sanjay Kumar, who is unaware that his bicycle has 25 crore rupees worth of diamonds hidden in its toolbox, and rides away with the bike before Kishorilal can see who he is.
 Saudagar Singh is actually the one on whose behalf those goons were after the diamonds.
 His plans having been thwarted as described above, Saudagar Singh and his partner Baljit Kumar Dana set a trap for Rajesh telling a false story to him about Kishorilal having kidnapped Saudagar Singh's son, Ramesh.
 Taken in by their story, Rajesh hatches a plot to spirit away Kishorilal's daughter, Kajal, by pretending to be in love with her, and, once he has her in her clutches, to thereby extorting the diamonds back from Kishorilal.
 Sanjay becomes Manjeet's manager and Sanjay also pretends to fall in love with Kajal, who is in love with her childhood love, Sanjay.
 They meet once before the scheme is discovered by Rajesh.
 There is a series of meetings between the Rajesh and Kajal.
 Saudagar uses Manjeet to get the diamonds himself in the climax, who brings them along with Kajal.
 However, she gets rescued by Rajesh and Sanjay, who escape with her.
 After a fight at the country border, in which all of Saudagar's daicots are defeated, Sanjay gets shot by Saudagar.
 After threatening Kajal, Sanjay, who is alive, shoots Saudagar dead before the police save them.
-Sanjay and Kajal become a couple, as do Rajesh and his ex, who escaped from her own wedding to be with him.
+Sanjay and Kajal become a couple, as do Rajesh and his ex, Sunita, who escaped from her own wedding to be with him.